 The above quantities encode different information about the relationship between $p_i$ and $k^{\theta}_j$.
 For example, ${\bf m_v}$, ${\bf m_p}$, and ${\bf m_r}$ can be derived directly from ${\bf m_o}$, whereas ${\bf m_o}$ cannot be derived from the others.
 Also, ${\bf m_r}$ and ${\bf m_v}$ (and ${\bf m_p}$) are independent of one another.
-It is this difference in geometric information that leads to their difference in dimensionality, and ultimately the greater accuracy of radial voting, as discussion in Sec.~\ref{sec:Voting Scheme Accuracy}.
+This difference in geometric information leads to their different dimensionality, and ultimately the greater accuracy of radial voting, as discussed in Sec.~\ref{sec:Voting Scheme Accuracy}.